GrizX4051k/Web-Development/README.md

 ﻿# Web Frontend Projects

 This repo is my space for practicing and building **modern frontend** projects – from pure HTML/CSS to React and Next.js.
+Link to website - https://GrizX4051k.github.io/Web-Development/

 <p align="center">
   <img